Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Learning about distributed hash tables and consistent hashing.
 Useful for distributing loads and allowing scalability for big data.

 **Thoughts:** A super down day.

+### Day 19: May 13, 2020 (Coding phone_book.py)

+**Today's Progress**: Started to code the phone_book.py (1 of 6 programming challenges of my programming assignment).
+I have to only use direct addressing.
+I have the code almost done.
+I also have the pytest tests ready for tomorrow.

+**Thoughts:** A better day.
+I managed to do more.